Travel.State.Gov >

 Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in Bosnia and Herzegovina, the U.S. Federal Aviation Administration (FAA) has not assessed the Government of Bosnia and Herzegovina’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.

 Maritime Travel: BiH has a small port in the town of Neum.
-Mariners planning travel to Bosnia and Herzegovina should also check for U.S. maritime advisories and alerts.
-Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings.
+Mariners planning travel to Bosnia and Herzegovina should check for U.S. maritime advisories and alerts, U.S. Coast Guard homeport website, and NGA broadcast warnings.

 Make two copies of all of your travel documents in case of emergency, and leave one with a trusted friend or relative.